 October 28, 2024

-The Lake Mead water conservation program is the most successful Colorado River basin conservation program to date.
-How to stabilize and recover reservoir storage under conditions of low storage and low inflow plus increase user autonomy to manage vulnerability to water shortages while leverage prior negotiations and decrease conflict?
-One suggestion—switch to water banking based on the principles of division of reservoir inflow, subtract evaporation, and users consume and conserve within their available water.
+The Lake Mead water conservation program has been successful in reducing net demands on the Colorado River since its inception.
+Yet, the system is largely based on a promise of future deliveries when storage increases.
+How can the program stabilize and recover reservoir storage under conditions of low storage and low inflow that may persist for an extended period with climate change?
+Additionally, can innovative programs increaseautonomy of water users to manage water shortage vulnerabilities and decrease conflicts?
+Here, we explore opportunities for water banking, based on the principles of matching river inflows with user withdrawls and accounting for systemwide evapotranspiration.

 Overview

-This piece has the purpose to suggest new Lake Mead water accounting based on the principles of division of reservoir inflow, subtract conservation, and then user’s independently consume and conserve water within their available water.
-This piece intends to improve the existing Lake Mead water conservation program because in our view the program is the most successful and adaptive component of present Colorado River operations.
+This study suggests new Lake Mead water accounting, which uses a water balancing approach where consumption and conservation targets are based on reservoir inflow, and users can manage their storage accounts independently.
+The Lake Mead water conservation program is the most successful and adaptive component of present Colorado River operations.
 In one sentence—the existing program allows Lower Basin users to voluntarily reduce use from their historical allocation, keep the conserved water in Lake Mead, and withdraw the conserved water at a future point in time subject to some constraints.
 The program was created as part of the 2007 Interim Guidelines (e.g., USBR, 2007) and expanded in the 2019 Lower Basin Drought Contingency Plan (USBR, 2019).
 The Guidelines and Colorado River experts refer to the program as Intentionally Created Surplus (ICS).
 Minutes 319 and 323 to the 1944 United States - Mexico treaty set up a similar water conservation program for Mexico (IBWC, 2021).
 The water conservation program was set up and operates with the assumption that annual Lake Mead inflow minus evaporation—the annual available water—exceed historical allocations.
 This assumption is challenged as the Colorado River Basin becomes more arid.
+Here, we, seek to improve and adapt it, and underlying river operations, to 21st Century climate conditions.
 The next section reviews prior scholarship on managing vulnerability to water shortages both outside and within the basin.
-Section 3 gives examples of existing program operations, including their effect on Lake Mead storage.
+In section 3, we offer examples of existing program operations, including their effect on Lake Mead storage.
 Subsequent sections share 10 program successes and 3 challenges.
-A final section shares a suggestion to stabilize and recover Lake Mead storage for conditions of low reservoir storage and inflow.
+Finally, we share a suggestion to stabilize and recover Lake Mead storage for conditions of low reservoir storage and inflow.
 The suggestion also increases water user autonomy to manage their vulnerability to water shortages more independently of other users while leverage prior negotiations and decrease conflicts post 2026.
-We suggest to switch to water accounting based on the principles of division of reservoir inflow, subtract evaporation, and users consume and conserve within their available water.
-Stabilizing and recovering Lake Mead storage under conditions of low storage and low inflow while increasing user autonomy mean fewer negotiations and less stress for basin partners both now and in the future.
+We suggest switching to water accounting based on the principles of division of reservoir inflow, subtract evaporation, and users consume and conserve within their available water.
+The framework moves the concept of entitlement to water towards one that recognizes environmental limits on resource availability.
+Such a program would stabilize and potentially recover Lake Mead storage under conditions of low storage and low inflow while increasing user autonomy mean fewer negotiations and less stress for basin partners both now and in the future.

 Literature Review